JanSharp/VRCLockstep/notes.md

           - (Technically it could, however it would never get run locally anyway, as it happens before the game states that will be sent to this client get captured and serialized)
   - Send `ClientJoinIA`
 - Receive `ClientJoinIA`
-  - On Every client, except sending
+  - On Every client, except sending (because the sending client will never run it)
-    - Mark the given player id as "waiting for late joiner sync" in an internal "client state" game state
+    - Mark the given player id as "waiting for late joiner sync" in an internal "client states" game state
   - On master
     - Wait 5 seconds
       - Reset timer if another `ClientJoinIA` is received